The science and technology of light

 Our two-year Master’s Degree Programme in Photonics Technologies provides you with in-depth knowledge of photonics ranging from fundamental light-matter interactions, laser physics and nonlinear dynamics to the design of optical systems, semiconductor technologies, advanced nanofabrication methods and measurement techniques.

 Theoretical knowledge is put into practice through experiments and hands-on laboratory assignments to develop both research and engineering skills.
 The programme includes close collaboration with industry and regular seminars on emerging research areas.
+We offer two specialisations: Photonics Materials and Ultrafast Photonics and Lasers.
 You will also be able to choose electives from among the wide array of courses offered by Tampere University.